looker-open-source/micro-admin-for-looker/docs/writing-flows.md

 - Is bound to a specific user (via API credential or access token)
 - Will transparently renew expired access tokens by default (for credential-based/admin users)
-- Is bound to logger that automatically logs the API request, including [metadata](#api-logger-metadata)
+- Is bound to a logger that automatically logs the API request, including [metadata](logging.md)

 The function requires an "endpoint spec" argument, and accepts an optional "options" object argument